ferocemarcello/sports_team_data_model/README.md

 ## Data Description

-The project utilizes three sample datasets in CSV format.
+The project utilizes four sample datasets in CSV format.
 The schema for these tables is as follows:

 | Table         | Column              | Description                                                                 |
 |---------------|---------------------|-----------------------------------------------------------------------------|